rishi02525/springboot-kafka-mongo/README.md

 # springboot-kafka-mongo

-Use Mongo as Kafka data source for setup event pipeline that can be read and update from spring boot application .
+Use Mongo as Kafka data source for setup event pipeline that can be read and updated from spring boot application .

 Install Mongo in Master -slave mode ( Replica set )